waldner/Firefox-RunWith/README.md

 The important parts are the **`name`**, which uniquely identifies the NM host, the **`path`**, which points to the program that will be run by the browser to exchange NM messages, and the **`allowed_extensions`** which tells the NM host which extensions are allowed to talk to it (extensions are identified by their ID).

 This NM manifest has to be copied or symlinked [to the correct location for your operating system](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Native_manifests), under Linux a suitable location is `~/.mozilla/native-messaging-hosts/<name>.json`, in our case thus `~/.mozilla/native-messaging-hosts/runwith.json`.
+Under Windows, a registry key must be created whose value is the location of the NM manifest (see above for an example).

 A Python NM program that works the way the addon expects (**`runwith.py`**) [is included in the repo](https://github.com/waldner/Firefox-RunWith/blob/master/runwith.py), so you should copy it somewhere and update its path in the NM manifest.
 It should work with Python 2 and Python 3.
+Under Windows, it's necessary to create an extra `.bat` file that in turn calls `runwith.py`, and reference the `.bat` file in the NM manifest.
+If someone knows how to use `runwith.py` directly in the NM manifest under Windows, let me know.

 **`runwith.py`** speaks the NM protocol, it expects to receive on stdin a JSON array with the command to run and its arguments, runs the command according to the user's shell/wait preferences, then writes back (to the extension) a brief summary of the execution (in case you're interested, it can be seen in the browser console, which can be opened with CTRL+SHIFT+J, along with other debugging messages output by the [**`background.js`**](https://github.com/waldner/Firefox-RunWith/blob/master/addon/background.js) script).